exercism/x86-64-assembly/concepts/floating-point-numbers/about.md

 This could be a round to nearest, a round down, a round up or a truncate.
 There is no guaranteed default at function entry.

-Notice that a exact result is not rounded and, thus, not affected by the rounding control.
+Note that a exact result is not rounded and, thus, not affected by the rounding control.
-For instance, `42.0` would always be converted to `42`.
+For instance, `42.0` would _always_ be converted to `42`.

 There is a similar family of instructions with the format `cvttxx2si` (with an extra `t`) that always truncates the result.